kareem-ghazi/jUtilities/README.md

 ## Feedback

-If you have any feedback or code suggestions, please reach out to k.ghazi2005@gmail.com or open an issue request.
+Unfortunately, this project isn't really open for contribution as it's only for my learning purposes and that's it.
+However, if you have any feedback or project suggestions, please reach out to k.ghazi2005@gmail.com or open an issue request :).

 ## Authors